 Kuching, Malaysia: The Kuching High Court in Malaysia ruled Wednesday (Mar.
 23) that a Muslim man who was converted to Islam by his parents at the age of 10 can legally renounce Islam and embrace Christianity.
 Justice Yew Jen Kie said that 41-year-old Rooney Rebit, formerly known as Azmi Mohamad Azam Shah may be identified as a Christian.

 In making his decision, Yew cited Article 11 of the Malaysian Constitution, which guarantees freedom of religion.
 "It is within his constitutional rights to exercise freedom of religion," the judge said in the ruling.

-The ruling comes after Rebit applied for a judicial review to allow him to obtain legal recognition that he is a Christian, not a Muslim.
+The ruling comes after Rebit applied for a judicial review to allow him to obtain legal recognition as a Christian, not a Muslim.
 Yew issued multiple injunctions in the matter.

 The judge ordered the Sarawak Islamic Religious Department and the Sarawak Islamic Council to issue a letter signifying Rebit's release from Islam.

 Additionally, she ordered the state government to ensure that Rebit's identification card and government records at the nation's registry show that he is a Christian and for his name to be legally changed to Rooney Anak Rebit.